MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-overview.md

 * There is no support for schema updates.
 After you create a connection setup, there's no way to update the schema.
 You can only delete and re-create the connection.

-* There is a connections limit.
+* There is a connection limit.
 Each tenant can create up to 10 connections.

 * Edit support for connection is not available.
-Once the connection has been created, you cannot edit or change it.
+Once the connection has been created, you can't edit or change it.
 If you need to change any details, you must delete and recreate the connection.